Sunday, April 26, 2020

 With the western world relying on China for its manufacturing, China had an economic insurance policy that would cause short-term chaos for any nation that wished to untether itself from them.

-It's fair to blame American companies for moving their manufacturing to China.
+fair to blame American companies for moving their manufacturing to

 I'm more likely to blame the regulatory climate, but I concede that worldwide imbalances in cost of living will inevitably shift manufacturing centers to wherever is cheapest.